+All Coun terparties Largest Counterparties

+Potential Potential

+Number of Exposure 3 Number of Exposure

-All Coun terparties Largest Counterparties Credit Rating 1 Number of Counterparties 2 Potential Exposure 3 (millions of dollars) Number of Counterparties Potential Exposure (millions of dollars) Investment grade IESO 4 15 1 18 354 5 1 14 354 Total 16 372 6 368
+Credit Rating 1 Counterparties 2 (millions of dollars) Counterparties (millions of dollars)

+Investment grade 15 18 5 14

+IESO 4 1 354 1 354

+Total 16 372 6 368
-1 Credit ratings are based on OPG's own analysis, taking into consideration external rating agency analysis where available, as well as recognizing explicit credit support provided through parental guarantees, Letters of Credit or other forms of security.

-2 OPG's counterparties are defined on the basis of individual master agreements.

-3 Potential exposure is OPG's statistical assessment of maximum exposure over the life of each transaction at a 95 percent confidence interval.

-4 Credit exposure is an estimate of the short-term receivable amount arising from OPG's electricity sales into the IESO market.
+- 1 Credit ratings are based on OPG's own analysis, taking into consideration external rating agency analysis where available, as well as recognizing explicit credit support provided through parental guarantees, Letters of Credit or other forms of security. - 2 OPG's counterparties are defined on the basis of individual master agreements. - 3 Potential exposure is OPG's statistical assessment of maximum exposure over the life of each transaction at a 95 percent confidence interval. - Credit exposure is an estimate of the short-term receivable amount arising from OPG's electricity sales into the IESO market.
 The credit exposure and associated receivable vary each month based on electricity sales.
 The monthly receivable from the IESO is typically paid to OPG in the subsequent month as per the IESO payment schedule.